-Assignments (50%)
+Assignments (30%)

 Assignments will involve a series of deliverables that are the building blocks of the final project.
 Missed assignments will lower the student’s grade based on the percentage of the grade allocable to it.
 Relevant reading and writing assignments are listed next to the topic outlined in the course coverage section below.
 You will be graded on the quality, completeness, thoughtfulness and of your submission.
 Assignments are to be submitted electronically through Brightspace in Microsoft Office (Word, Excel, PowerPoint) or equivalent form.

-Please list your name, course, and section number at top of each page

-Assignments must be posted by the beginning of the class following the assignment

-Group assignments are to be submitted thru Brightspace as well.

 Class Participation (10%)

 Active participation in class discussion is an important part of the classroom experience.
 The goal is to learn from others and allow them to learn from you.
 All contributions count, including questioning, listening, and responding.
-Prior to class, make sure you prepare by reviewing the current readings and topics in relation to the course.
-Other ways to contribute to the class include building on what someone else has said, paraphrasing a point someone has already made and build on it, or disagreeing with someone (including the instructor) in a respectful and constructive way.
-You might reflect the comment back to the speaker to indicate that you have listened well.
-If possible, point out what is interesting or compelling in someone’s comment before explaining why and how you disagree.
+Your participation will be enhance when you prepare by reviewing all assigned readings and assignments in advance.

+Current Events Presentations (10%)

+Every lecture will commence with an in-depth analysis of current crises and disasters from which we may glean insights relevant to our learning objectives.
+The instructor will model the Current Events Presentation requirements in early lectures, including quality, duration, level of discussion detail and diagnostics.
+Each group will be required to develop and present two (2) Current Events Presentations during a lecture on the dates listed on the assignment schedule that will be provided in advance

+Final Exam (20%)

+The final exam will assess student retention of the content of the lectures.

+Students will demonstrate competence in the concepts underlying success in crisis response, including tactics, communications and leadership decision-making.
+Drawing upon the theoretical framework and case studies presented in the lectures, students will demonstrate their ability to analyze crisis scenarios and frame effective approaches to crisis mitigation, response and recovery.
+Through a combination of essay questions and scenario analyses, the exam will evaluate students' understanding of what it takes to activate and navigate purpose-built teams through complex, high-pressure environments.

-Final Project: Business Continuity Plan and Presentation (40%)
+Final Project: Crisis Management Plan and Presentation (30%)

-The purpose for BC Plan is the same for every organization, to document the specific procedures to be performed before, during and after a crisis.
+The purpose of the BC Plan is the same for every focus organization, to document the specific procedures to be performed before, during and after a crisis.
 Your BC plan will be a group project/ presentation will outline the following:

 The plan fundamentally needs to state the risks, the vulnerabilities, and the potential impact to each of the mission-critical business functions.